priyar84/Sentiment-Analysis-using-NLP/README.md

 It is an important factor when it comes to monitoring Customer Satisfaction, Brand Reputation management, Predictive Analytics on future trends and personalized customer experience.

+The secondary objective of the project is the key innovation of building a Question and Answers (Q&A) chatbot from our Disneyland reviews dataset that lies in its ability to tailor responses based on the reviews.
+By incorporating sentiment analysis into the chatbot’s logic, we elevate the conversational experience to a new level of empathy and understanding
+Users feel heard and acknowledged as the chatbot responds in ways that resonate with their emotions.